vydang02/Regression-Analysis-Portfolio/HW2_files/HW2.md

 coefficients on Education for Millenials versus non-Millenials is
 approximately: \[(-0.41082, 0.23892)\]

-8. (2 pts) Is there evidence that the model yielding Analysis II provides an improvement in predictive performance over a model that doesn’t use any predictor variables?
-Conduct your test at α = 0.05.
+I also want to know if there is evidence that the model yielding Analysis II
+    provides an improvement in predictive performance over a model that doesn’t use any predictor variables.
+Here, I will conduct my test at α = 0.05.

 ``` r
 null_model <- lm(Income ~ 1, data = edu)